bwolkoys/Payroll-Tracker/README.md

 - WHEN I choose to cancel
 - THEN my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data

-## Screenshots

 ## Resources

-- Used this to understand push and use it: https://www.geeksforgeeks.org/stack-push-method-in-java/
+- Used this to understand push and use it: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push
 - Used this to help me write the addEventListener: https://www.w3schools.com/js/js_htmldom_eventlistener.asp
 - help with the if else statement : https://www.w3schools.com/js/js_if_else.asp